About Contra Dancing

 Don't be.
 You are in good company -- we were ALL new to Contra at one time.
 Beginners are always welcome at Charleston Folk dances; prior experience is not expected.
 We offer a Dance Basics workshop before the dance on Fridays and are always happy to help.
 The most important thing is to have fun!
 So grab your dance shoes and come on over for your first (or second, or seventieth) dose of dance trance!

 If you are worried about being the only young person around, don't be!
 There are plenty of middle, high school, and college students at all of our dances.
-Check out this cool video made by some dancers in Boston that talks about their first introductions to contra dancing.
+Check out this cool video (below) made by dance photographer Steph Hodge, wherein dancers talk about their first impressions of contra dancing.
+See also these links: